 - Generally the difference is that guilt propels us to want to ‘make good’ again (which is positive!) while shame can trap us in a seemingly hopeless cycle where we feel like we do not have control over ourselves or the situation.

 - Shame needs to be counteracted by nurturing and compassionate relationships.
-By helping a child to see that they have worth and value, we form a counter-narrative to the one that’s allowing shame to flourish, and start to foster confidence and self-esteem.
+By helping a child to see that they have worth and value, we create another narrative for them and enables them to build their confidence and self-esteem.

 Tamariki will muck up every now and then (just as we do as adults!).
-It's important they have the opportunity to quickly make right as they can, and are rewarded and praised for this brave behaviour.
+It's important they have the opportunity to quickly 'make right' as soon possible, and are rewarded and praised for this brave behaviour.
 Spend your time focussing on the behaviour you want!